To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On May 4 2016, opposition leader Moise Katumbi declared he would stand in the presidential election and was seen as the leading challenger to Kabila.
-A former Kabila ally, the wealthy businessman joined the opposition in September 2015 after stepping down as governor of the mineral-rich Katanga province.

 Later in May this year, he left for South Africa, ostensibly for medical treatment, after appearing in court twice over alleged use of foreign mercenaries.

 He was sentenced in June 2016 to three years in jail over a separate real-estate dispute, making him ineligible to stand.

 On May 11 2016, the Constitutional Court ruled that Kabila could remain in office when his mandate expired, even without being re-elected.

 On June 10, at a Brussels meeting organised by Tshisekedi, the mainstream opposition decided to set up a new coalition.

 Tshisekedi returned to Kinshasa in July after two years in Belgium.
 Speaking before tens of thousands of supporters, he demanded the election be held by year’s end and Kabila’s departure.

 In September, the opposition coalition called for demonstrations to signal notice to Kabila, three months before his term expired.

 Violence erupted in Kinshasa on September 19 and 20 between security forces and youths, leaving several dozen people killed.

 The protests were called by the Tshisekedi’s opposition coalition, to coincide with the last three months of Kabila’s term in office.